kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Tolerance</summary>
     You have trained, maybe unvoluntarily, to endure torture, harsh environment or other conditions that most people are lucky to avoid.
-When making a check to resist such conditions, you have Expertise.
+When making a check to resist such conditions, you have <b>Expertise</b>.
 If it requires a Constitution save, you can use this skill instead.
     <details>
-      <summary>Tolerance II (trait)</summary>
+      <summary>Tolerance II (<b>trait</b>)</summary>
       You are in general more resistant to all kinds of hardship.
 Gain +1 Constitution.
     </details>
     <details>
-      <summary>Tough (trait)</summary>
+      <summary>Tough (<b>trait</b>)</summary>
       You are tougher than most.
-Your hit point maximum increases by an amount equal to twice your level when you gain this trait.
+Your hit point maximum increases by an amount equal to twice your level when you gain this <b>trait</b>.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.
     </details>
   </details>